Franz-Mueller/ferris_farm/README.md

 This project is a learning exercise and not intended for production use or to replace commercial greenhouse systems.
 It's primarily a way for me to practice **Rust** and have a bit of fun.
 Feel free to explore the code or try the setup if you like.

-The project is under active development and not yet ready for production.
+The project is under active development and not yet ready.